Braxton Garrett

-Braxton Lee Garrett (born August 5, 1997) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
-The Marlins selected him with the seventh overall selection of the 2016 MLB draft, and he made his MLB debut in 2020.
+Braxton Lee Garrett (born August 5, 1997) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
+The Miami Marlins selected him with the seventh overall selection of the 2016 MLB draft, and he made his MLB debut with them in 2020.

 Amateur career

 Garrett attended Foley High School in Foley, Alabama his freshman and sophomore years.
 Prior to his junior year he transferred to Florence High School in Florence, Alabama.
 As a sophomore at Foley in 2014, he was 8–2 with a 1.23 earned run average (ERA) with 108 strikeouts in 57 innings.
 In July of that year he committed to Vanderbilt University to play college baseball.
 As a junior at Florence in 2015, Garrett was 7–1 with a 0.75 ERA with 141 strikeouts in 66 2/3 innings.
 In August after that season, he played in the Perfect Game All-American Classic at Petco Park.
 Later that year, he played for the 18U National Team that won the World Cup.